-The tummy tuck procedure offered by Dr. Sacha Obaid at North Texas Plastic Surgery removes this excess tissue and tightens your abdominal muscles, improving your figure and helping to restore your confidence.
+The tummy tuck procedure offered by Dr. Obaid and Dr. Ver Halen at North Texas Plastic Surgery removes this excess tissue and tightens your abdominal muscles, improving your figure and helping to restore your confidence.

-Although skin is highly elastic, especially when we’re young, it can only take so much stretching before the effects become permanent.
+Although skin is highly elastic, it can only take so much stretching before the effects become permanent.
 For someone who has been pregnant or lost a large amount of weight, one of the after-effects is often excess skin and residual fat around the midsection.
-This occurs because the skin stretches to accommodate excess fat or a growing baby, but after birth or weight loss, the stretched skin remains.
+This occurs because the skin stretches to accommodate excess fat or a growing baby.
+Unfortunately, after birth or weight loss, the stretched skin remains.
 Another related issue is that pregnancy often causes the abdominal muscles to stretch too, which further contributes to the appearance of a sagging or expanding waistline.

 Stretched skin and muscles can’t be dieted away or tightened with exercise.
-The only way to permanently remove the excess tissue is with a tummy tuck, a procedure that excises the tissue to create a smoother, flatter, trimmer waistline.
+The only way to remove the excess tissue is with a tummy tuck, a procedure that removes the tissue to create a smoother, flatter, trimmer waistline.

-Note that while a tummy tuck can improve the appearance of your body after you lose weight, this procedure isn’t a substitute for weight loss.
-If you’re carrying excess weight in your midsection, a tummy tuck may not give you the results you desire, and it may be more effective to lose excess weight first.
+While a tummy tuck can improve the appearance of your body after you lose weight, this procedure isn’t a substitute for weight loss.
+If you’re carrying excess weight in your midsection, a tummy tuck may not give you the results you desire.
+It may be more effective to lose excess weight first.

 This procedure is a good option for anyone who wants to remove excess skin and small fat deposits left behind after childbirth or weight loss.
 This includes people who have lost weight after having weight-loss surgery, as well as people who have lost weight primarily through exercise or dieting.
-The ideal candidate is in good overall health, has a good level of physical fitness, and is at a stable weight.
+The ideal candidate is:

-The nature of your tummy tuck surgery depends on the body you have now and your goals for your body in the future; however, all tummy tucks do at least involve removal of excess skin around the midsection.
-As well as this, all tummy tucks leave lasting scars, although they do fade and are positioned carefully to make them easier to hide.
+The nature of your tummy tuck surgery depends on the body you have now and your goals for your body in the future.
+All tummy tucks at least involve removal of excess skin around the midsection.
+All tummy tucks leave scars, although they do fade and are positioned carefully to make them easier to hide.